Artiste: FIONA HARRISON Soprano, Costume Artist, Musical Actress, Variety Entertainer, Dancer, Host and Compère

 Fiona has since become a regular feature writer for the popular nostalgic monthly magazine the “Best of British” writing on a variety of music and fashion related topics connected with the 1940s and vintage scene.
 To read Fiona’s articles click through to her articles page where you can catch up on Fiona’s latest features.
 Fiona also keep a blog diary and has an every growing following through her Facebook, Twitter and social media pages.

 In 2016 Fiona was invited to sing in Italy for Graffignana’s 1940s vintage festival.
 So successful was Fiona’s visit she returned the following year in 2017 to perform the music of the 1950s and 60s.
-Her 2018 season is proving to be equally busy with Proms in the Park and a special Remembrance performance scheduled to take place at the Thorner Victory Hall in Leeds.
+Her 2018 season included Proms in the Park and a special Remembrance performances at the Thorner Victory Hall in Leeds with a return visit to Italy planed for 2019.

 “Able to sing in six languages, she offered Puccini’s ‘O Mio Babbino Caro’ in Italian and ‘Vilia’ in German, such items displaying considerable acting ability”